dbos-inc/dbos-demo-apps/interops/README.md

 Python mixes positional/keyword args; TS/Java take five positional args).
 Portable serialization maps the caller's `{positionalArgs, namedArgs}` envelope onto it.

+## Cross-language debouncing

+Python and Go additionally expose `POST /debounce/{target}`: the source's client debouncer submits a stale payload with a long debounce period, then the real payload with a short one.
+Because a debounced workflow is plain shared-database state (enqueued `DELAYED`, holding its debounce key as its deduplication ID), both calls coalesce on a single workflow that any target runtime dequeues and runs with the latest input. `test_cross_language_debounce` covers every source → target pair.

+TypeScript is not yet a debounce source (its `DebouncerClient` cannot address a configured-instance workflow — no config-name parameter), and Java's debouncer still uses the old internal-workflow design; both still participate as targets.

 ## Run it

 Prereqs: PostgreSQL on `localhost:5432`, plus the toolchains for the apps you run